junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 16611

-> in the heading, by striking “Maintenance of facilities” and inserting “Maintenance and upgrade of center facilities”;
+> in the heading, by striking “ Maintenance of facilities ” and inserting “ Maintenance and upgrade of center facilities ”;

 | | |
 |---|---|